 eBay - eBay is the largest online consumer auction site.

-eBay Popular - A list of some of the most popular product categories on eBay.
+eBay Market Research - A way to find some of the most popular product categories on eBay.

 Amazon - Amazon is the largest internet retailer.